EricTrainingRev/240701-JWA-Gen-AI/Study Guides/Java.md

         // every constructor calls super() (or this()) as its first line of code, whether you place it or not }

+    /*
+        methods in Java support "overloading": this is where you have the same method name but different parameters.
+You can also change the return type, but it must be accompanied by adjusted parameters.
+Below are some examples of overloading the constructor
+    */

     // this is a constructor that only initializes one variable public MyClass(int myInt){
         this.myInt = myInt;